ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Regular rotation of secrets is another critical preventive measure.
-By changing secrets at predefined intervals or in response to specific events (e.g., employee turnover or after a significant system update), organizations can further limit the lifespan of any secret, thereby reducing the chance that a compromised secret will be used maliciously.
+By changing secrets at predefined intervals or in response to specific events (e.g., employee turnover or after a significant system update), organisations can further limit the lifespan of any secret, thereby reducing the chance that a compromised secret will be used maliciously.
 Automated systems can be particularly useful here, ensuring that rotations occur consistently and without human error.